 Methods and data

-The study will use mainly qualitative methods.
-The most important source of data will be a series of two to three interviews carried out with unemployed young men over the course of one year in 2012-13.
-We will also interview a subset of participants’ family members if participants are willing for us to approach them.
-Interviews will also be undertaken with youth workers, community leaders and service providers.
+The study used mainly qualitative methods.
+The most important source of data was a series of two to three interviews carried out with unemployed young men over the course of one year in 2012-13.
+We also interviewed a subset of participants’ family members where participants were willing for us to approach them.
+Interviews were also undertaken with youth workers, community leaders and service providers.

-The project will provide a detailed analysis of the links between gender, ethnicity, racism, migration, unemployment and the political participation of young people.
-The results will be published in both academic journals and in forms suitable for the general reader.
+The project provided a detailed analysis of the links between gender, ethnicity, racism, migration, unemployment and the political participation of young people.